slackapi/node-slack-events-api/README.md

 });
 ```

 > ⚠️ As of `v2.0.0`, the Events API adapter parses raw request bodies while performing request signing verification.
-This means developers no longer need to use `body-parser` middleware to parse urlencoded requests.
+This means developers no longer need to use `body-parser` middleware to parse JSON-encoded requests.

 **NOTE**: To use the example above, you need to add a Team Event such as `message.im` in the Event
 Subscriptions section of your Slack App configuration settings.